Clivityy2/RoomDatabaseTest/README.md

 # Version List:

+Project has been completed on: 14/08/2022 (DD/MM/YYYY) Published to app store on: N/A

 V1: Write data functionality added; users are now able to write data to the room database and store their data locally.

 V2: Read and Display Data functionality added; users are now able to read data and it will be displayed on the UI.